 Statera Mentorship | Boston AREA Chapter

-The Boston Chapter of Statera Mentorship was created in the winter of 2019.
+Statera Mentorship: Boston Area was created in the winter of 2019.
 It was founded by Julie Hennrikus and Sarah Morrisette who also serve as Regional Coordinators.
 The chapter, which serves the greater Boston Area, is currently in its first cycle of pairings.
 Applications to become a mentee or mentor in the next class will open on January 1, 2020.
 To receive information about the next round of classes, please sign up for the Statera Newsletter.
 If you have any questions, please contact our National Co-Directors at email@example.com.

 Boston Regional CoordinatorS

 Julie Hennrikus (she/her/hers) has worked in arts administration for over thirty years, and she’s taught arts administration classes for over ten.
 In 2018 she opened Your Ladders, an online business school for artists.
 Prior to that, Julie was the executive director of StageSource, the service organization for the New England theater community.
 She’s also worked at Emerson College as general manager and director of marketing for Emerson Stage, and Harvard University as Program Manager of the Memorial Hall/Lowell Hall Complex.
 She began her career in box office and front of house, including creating the Sanders Theatre (now Harvard) Box Office, running the box office for Mapplethorpe: The Perfect Moment at the ICA in Boston, and working for different shows at the Charles Playhouse.
 Julie is also a published mystery author, writing under the names Julia Henry, J.A.
 Hennrikus and Julianne Holmes.